Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ![ptImageFilename](images/fuse-ptImageFilename.png)

+The "Asset Mode" control set to "Image ID" allows you to return a single image's filename using by selecting the exact source image using the "Image ID" based index value.
+The "IFL" (Image File List) option returns a multi-line text block with all of the source image filenames returned, in a one filename per -line format.

+The "Parse" menu lets you choose if you want to extract a specific part of the returned filename.

 If you enable the checkbox "Use .pts Parent Directory" then the relative filepath for the image filename will be expanded to an absolute filepath.

 Typical Node Connections: